Nagios Troubleshooting Guide

 service pdagent status

-If the status is "not running", then start the PD agent:
+If the status is "not running", then start the PD agent with the following command:

 service pdagent start